 However, this being 2022 and all, firmer medial posts are nearly extinct.
-The Promoderator on the Swift R2 is not a medial post, but a TPU midfoot clasp that cups the foot on either side.
+The Promoderator on the Swift R3 is not a medial post, but a TPU clasp that hugs the midfoot.

-Additional protection comes from the rock plate and Continental rubber outsole with deep 4.5 mm lugs.
+Additional protection comes from the rock plate and Continental rubber outsole with its deep 4.5 mm lugs.

-The midsole is made of Lightstrike EVA (of the SL20 3 and adios 6 fame) and is molded in a 25 mm : 15 mm stack configuration.
-That setup provides sufficient ride comfort, yet is efficient and stable enough for speed hikes.
+The Lightstrike EVA midsole (of the SL20 3 and adios 7 fame) has heel and forefoot stack heights of 25 mm and 15 mm.
+This setup provides sufficient ride comfort, yet is stable enough for uneven surfaces.

 The waterproof Gore-Tex upper doesn’t seem like much from the outside, but it has a clever trick or two.
-The first row of lacing is set wide apart for a higher level of fit adjustment.
+The first row of lacing is set wide apart for a customizable fit.
 The speed loops also make the lacing process smooth.

-At the front, a welded toe-bumper protects the foot from the inevitable bumps and nicks.
+In the front, a welded toe bumper protects the foot from the inevitable bumps and nicks.